August 9, 2017 How Migros Used Visual Shopping for the Supermarket Experience of the Future

-There is no doubt that Visual Shopping solutions like scanning apps and Augmented Reality are transforming retail experiences.
+There is no doubt that Visual Shopping solutions like scanning apps are transforming retail experiences.
 From virtually trying on makeup, to visualizing a piece of furniture in your room, tech is here to help consumers make better informed product decisions in a fun and engaging way.

 Through the case of the new ‘Discover’ mobile experience by Migros supermarkets, we will show you how to get the most value out of the tech for your retail business.